Gresham House Forest Fund VI

 • Targets IRR of 6%, net of all fees and costs, not guaranteed

-• Targets annual distributions of 1% of invested capital, indexed to the Consumer Price Index, from 2026, not guaranteed
+• Targets annual distributions of 1% (linked to the Consumer Price Index) of invested capital from 2026, not guaranteed

 • Largely tax-free income and tax-free capital growth